Finding the best men’s groin deodorant: Science, safety, and what actually works

 Photo by Claudio Schwarz on Unsplash

-“If you would not feel comfortable rubbing a product on your eyelids, do not put it straight on your scrotum.
-The skin there is thin, highly absorbent, and easy to irritate, so choosing the right groin deodorant is not a vanity move – it is basic men’s health.”
+“If you would not feel comfortable rubbing a product on your eyelids, do not put it directly on your scrotum.
+The skin there is thin, highly absorbent, and easy to irritate, so choosing the right groin deodorant is not a vanity move.
+It is basic men’s health.”

 Alexander Grant, MD, PhD